 Excessive alcohol intake can lead to a condition known as chronic pancreatitis.
 This manifests itself by inflaming the pancreas.
 When the pancreas is inflamed for a sufficient duration the pancreas will be permanently damaged.
 This results in severe stomach pains and diabetes.

-Above Department for Transport statistics survey reveals percentage of men and women who admit driving when over the limit of alcohol permitted by law.
+The Department for Transport statistics survey reveals the percentage of men and women who admit driving when over the limit of alcohol permitted by law.
 9% of men admitted to drinking whilst over the limit.
 Only 4% of women felt they have driven whilst over the drink driving limit.

 We hope you have enjoyed our guide on the health risks which excessive alcohol intake can cause.